vinceanalytics/vinceanalytics.github.io/content/english/_index.md

   - title: "Secret sauce of vince"
     image: "/images/service-2.svg"
-    content: "We designed custom storage for web analytics events based on Compressed Roaring Bitmaps using columnar storage to achieve extreme query speeds and efficint data storage."
+    content: "We designed custom storage for web analytics events based on Compressed Roaring Bitmaps using columnar storage to achieve extreme query speeds and efficient data storage."
     bulletpoints:
       - "Lighweight < 1KB script"
-      - "Eazy to deploy and manage: Only a single vince binary is needed"
+      - "Easy to deploy and manage: Only a single vince binary is needed"
     button:
       enable: true
       label: "Give vince a try"